bhoang93/afa-cms/src/pages/clients/index.md

       Advocates for all the work they have carried out with us so far, and would have absolutely no hesitation in recommending them to other animal NGOs.
     author: Animal Justice Project
+  - quote: Advocates for Animals have provided us with invaluable legal advice and helped us shape our campaign strategies.
+They have equipped us with the knowledge and confidence to use legal tactics we would otherwise not have considered and bring a wealth of expertise in supporting organisations in the campaigning sphere.
+We would not hesitate to recommend Advocates for Animals to organisations who want to use the law to fight for change for animals.
+    author: "World Animal Protection "
 ---